Professor X: Powers and abilities

 He is able to project from his mind 'bolts' composed of psychic energy, enabling him to stun the mind of another person into unconsciousness, inflict mental trauma, or even cause death.
 These 'bolts' inflict damage only upon other minds, having a negligible effect on non-mental beings, if any.
 The manner in which Xavier's powers function indicates that his telepathy is physical in some way, as it can be enhanced by physical means (for example, Cerebro), but can also be disrupted by physical means (for example, Magneto's alteration of the Earth's magnetic field).

 Xavier can perceive the distinct mental presence/brain waves of other superhuman mutants within a small radius of himself.
 To detect mutants to a wider area beyond this radius, he must amplify his powers through Cerebro and subsequently Cerebra, computer devices of his own design which are sensitive to the psychic/physical energies produced by the mind.

 Professor X can project his astral form into a psychic dimension known as the astral plane.
 There, he can use his powers to create objects, control his surroundings, and even control and destroy the astral forms of others.
 He cannot project this form over long distances.

 Uncanny X-Men writer Ed Brubaker has claimed that, after being de-powered by the Scarlet Witch, and then re-powered by the M'Kraan Crystal, Charles' telepathy is more powerful than was previously known.
 However, the extent of this enhancement is unknown.
 Years prior to initial publishing, Charles Xavier had an undefined level of telekinesis.
 This aspect of his powers were potent enough to cause catastrophic system disruption in computerized appliances.
 Such an attribute has faded, however.
 His evil counterpart Cassandra Nova Xavier would possess this ability, indicating he still possessed the potential for them.
 This potential was proven true after his death and resurgence within the younger, stronger body of Charlie Cluster 7.
 The Professor, using the moniker X, fashioned a Cerebro like a helmet which acts as a focusing device for his psionic powers and used it to galvanize latent aspects of his X-Gene to stimulate some dormant properties, seemingly using telekinesis to will a flash drive on Mystique's person into his hand.

-Charles Xavier is a genius with multiple doctorates.
-He is a world-renowned geneticist, a leading expert in mutation, possesses considerable knowledge of various life sciences, and is the inventor of Cerebro.
+Charles Xavier is portrayed as holding multiple doctorates.
+He is a famous geneticist, a leading authority on mutation, and is the inventor of Cerebro.
 He possesses Ph.D.s in Genetics, Biophysics, Psychology, and Anthropology, and an M.D. in Psychiatry.
-He is highly talented in devising equipment for utilizing and enhancing psionic powers.
-He is also a great tactician and strategist, effectively evaluating situations and devising swift responses.
+He is known for devising equipment for utilizing and enhancing psionic powers and for being a tactician and strategist, evaluating situations and devising swift responses.

 During his travels in Asia, Xavier learned martial arts, acquiring "refined combat skills" according to Magneto.
 When these skills are coordinated in tandem with his telepathic abilities, Xavier is a dangerous unarmed combatant, capable of sensing the intentions of others and countering them with superhuman efficiency.
 He also has extensive knowledge of pressure points.